portdebarcelona/OpenInfoAPI-Ports/docs/Presentation.md

 # Project presentation
-Here follows a short presentation about goals and execution path of the project.
-Also powerpoint presentation and youtube presentations used in initial steps.
+Here follows a short presentation about goals and execution path of the project Also powerpoint presentation and youtube presentations used in initial steps.

 ### Powerpoint